All States and Capitals of India 2026: Check Complete Updated List of 28 States, 8 UTs, PDF in English, Tamil, Hindi

 Easiest Competitive Exams In India

 Currently, India has a total of eight Union Territories.
-In August 2019, Jammu and Kashmir was reorganised into two Union Territories—Jammu & Kashmir and Ladakh—after the abrogation of Article 370.
+In August 2019, Jammu and Kashmir were reorganised into two Union Territories, Jammu & Kashmir and Ladakh, after the abrogation of Article 370.
 Later, in January 2020, Dadra and Nagar Haveli and Daman and Diu were merged into one Union Territory.
 As a result, India now has eight Union Territories.

 | Union Territories of India 2026 List With Capital |